rankutah/blog/sites/rank-utah/content/_index.md

 You can learn all about my process for designing and building a custom website for your small business on the [Website Design](/services/website-design) page.

 ### How do you compare to other website design companies?
-As a freelance web designer, I offer a higher standard of service and more direct communication than you'll find at larger agencies, all at a more affordable rate.
-I don't lock you into a contract, and there are no hidden fees or strict limits on edits.
+As a local website design & SEO company, we offer direct communication and responsive support without big‑agency overhead.
+No long‑term contracts, hidden fees, or strict limits on edits.

 ### Which locations do you serve?
 I provide web design services to clients all across the United States.